AlfredoMartins/phone-task-testing/readme.md

 ### Error cases:
 Error code operations for adding new phone:
-- `409 Conflict`: Duplicate phone now allowed.
+- `409 Conflict`: Duplicate phone not allowed.
-- `422 Unprocessable Entity`: Parameters not passed correctly or malformated.
+- `422 Unprocessable Entity`: Parameters not passed correctly or malformatted.
 - `400 Bad Request`: In case any other error occur.

 ### Query phone information <a name = "query_phone_information"></a>